stasl0217/FuzzQE-code/README.md

     python ./test-pretrained-model.py NELL feasible-resonance-1518

-_
-TODO: More pretrained models will be updated._
+*TODO: More pretrained models will be uploaded soon.*